Precision-Recall/Precision-Recall---HypervergeV2/README.md

 ## Security & Configuration

-**⚠️ IMPORTANT:** This codebase has been audited and cleaned of all hardcoded credentials and URLs.
-All sensitive configuration must be provided via environment variables.
+**⚠️ IMPORTANT:** This is a fresh repository created after a security incident in the previous repo, where credentials were accidentally committed to git history.
+All hardcoded credentials and URLs have been removed, and all sensitive configuration now requires environment variables.

-See [SECURITY_AUDIT_REPORT.md](./SECURITY_AUDIT_REPORT.md) for complete details.

 ## Quick Start